menychtak/Containerized_Kubernetes_DataScience_project/README.md

 - Open your web browser and navigate to [http://localhost:5000](http://localhost:5000).
 - The frontend interface allows you to add new tasks and view existing ones.

-You can got into view mode or add tasks mode by [http://localhost:5000/tasks](http://localhost:5000/tasks) and [http://localhost:5000/tasks/add](http://localhost:5000/tasks/add) accordingly.
+You can go into view mode or add tasks mode by visiting [http://localhost:5000/tasks](http://localhost:5000/tasks) and [http://localhost:5000/tasks/add](http://localhost:5000/tasks/add) accordingly.

 ### 5. Available Endpoints